 The dairy folk and the milkman are glial cells to my neuron, just as I am glial cell to someone else’s neuron.
 Neurons need support, protection and nourishment from glial cells for complex thought processes . . .
 We are all connected and need each other, like neurons and glial cells . . .

 It’s unthinkable that glial cells were dismissed as packing material for neurons when I was a medical student . . .
 The universe is a network.
-Nobody and nothing is anyone’s exclusive support; each one is the nucleus of some other subsystem.
+Nobody exists merely as someone’s packing material or exclusive support; each one has an identity and is the nucleus of some other subsystem.

 Yet, in my current state of psychic numbness, these nice people are only their roles, mere cardboard cutouts.
 I feel grateful for them, but wearing a mask means unseen smile and muffled speech, so it feels like a video call with a bad connection every time.
 I miss the warmth, wholeness and rapport of engaging with unmasked faces.